 Leafy Spurge is an invasive perennial plant that is considered a Noxious Weed with prohibited seed distribution.
 It has smooth stems that are 2 to 3-1/2 feet high, erect and branching near the top.

-Leaves are alternate on the stem, linear, with pointed to obtuse tips.
+Leaves are alternate on the stem, linear, with leaf margins parallel or almost parallel at midleaf.
+The tips are pointed to obtuse.
 On the upper stem below the inflorescence they become more lance-like (wider at the base) and there is usually a small whorl of leaves beneath each flower cluster accompanied by a pair of opposite leaves below the whorl.
 Within the inflorescence there are a few leaves that are more lanceolate in shape (linear by widest at the middle).
 The stems, flowers and leaves will emit a white milky toxic sap if broken.

 The inflorescence is a terminal umbel, up to 5 inches wide.
 Stemmed flowers also grow from the leaf axils below.
 The umbel contains 5 to 17 branches.